 Nov.
-2017 National Courses Memo from ACL HQ, National Cadets & Junior Rangers Group Letter, and DND Forms distributed electronically. no later than Mid-Dec.
+2017 National Courses Memo from ACL HQ, National Cadets & Junior Rangers Group Letter, and DND Forms distributed electronically.
+Late Oct./early Nov.
+2017 Serials open in FORTRESS. no later than Mid-Dec.
 2017 Power Pilot and Glider Pilot Scholarship candidates without a valid Category 3 Transport Canada Medical Certificate should book a March appointment with a TC-certified Civil Aviation Medical Examiner for no later than March.
+Dec.
+11, 2017 COs must advise the J3 Z Trg O of the names of the cadets writing flying scholarship exams.
 Jan.
 8, 2018 Deadline for full and accurately completed applications to arrive at RSCU Area Office .
 Jan.
+8, 2018 Deadline for inputting data into FORTRESS and to submit to RCSU.
+Jan.
 13, 2018 Qualifying examination for Pilot Scholarships written by candidates at times and locations designated by Area offices.
 NTL Jan.
 31, 2018 OPC - except NW-ON Interview schedules to be distributed via e-mail to COs, SSC Chairpersons, OPC Directors and Area offices.
 NTL Feb.
 2, 2018 for NW-ON Interview schedules to be distributed via e-mail to COs, SSC Chairpersons, OPC Directors and Area offices.
 Feb.
 10, 2018 OPC - except NW-ON Feb.
 11, 2018 NW-ON Interview Boards, arranged by OPC, are conducted throughout Ontario for IACE, PPS, GPS, AATC-AO, AATC-AM and AASC candidates.
 See Interview Board Locations - National Courses to confirm squadrons by ROC regions.
 The actual interview locations to be confirmed.
+VOLUNTEERS WANTED to Interview Cadets or to assist with moving participants to their interview room locations are required.
+Please refer to the Interview Locations.
+If you are available, please contact Jackie Villanueva at jackie.villanueva@aircadetleague.on.ca and advise which interview location.
+Feb.
+19, 2018 All Educational and Narrative scoring completed at OPC office.
+VOLUNTEERS WANTED to score education transcripts and narratives .
+The files will be available at the OPC office after January 20.
+If you are available to come to the OPC during business hours, please contact Mike Rosenlund at mike.rosenlund@aircadetleague.on.ca .
 Mar.
 1, 2018 Deadline for merit-listed application files for IACE to arrive at the National ACL office.
 Selections usually announced by the end of March.
 Mar.
 31, 2018 Merit-listed files are sent to RCSU Central for final review and selection.
 OPC and RCSU Central - the latter via RCSU Area Offices - subsequently announce official selections available through FORTRESS via email.
 Jun.
 1, 2018 Last day for TC Cat 3 MC to be received at RCSU Central.
 Standby candidates with valid MCs will be chosen to replace those without.
 Height/weight of GPS candidates must be verified to ensure compliance with limitations.
+Jul.
+31, 2018 Deadline for Pilot Scholarships fees, invoiced by OPC, to be sent to all SSCs for all selected PPS & GPS candidates.